This post may include affiliate links; see our disclosure policy.

 1. Place the aged rum, orange liqueur, lime juice, orgeat syrup, and simple syrup (if using**) in a cocktail shaker.
 Add ice and shake until cold.

 2. Strain the drink into an ice-filled glass.
 Top with the dark rum.
-Garnish with fresh mint, a lime wedge, cocktail cherry and pineapple slice.
+Garnish with fresh mint, a lime wedge, a cocktail cherry, and a pineapple slice.

 Notes